Engaging citizens to facilitate energy demand responses

 European Commission FP7

-A new project funded under the FP7 European Commission framework is getting citizens involved in testing new tools to reduce energy consumption during peak loads, in the hope that its pilot program will set a new trend in protecting locations with fragile electricity supplies.
+CityOpt, a research project funded under the FP7 European Commission framework, is getting citizens involved in testing new tools to reduce energy consumption during peak loads, with the goal that this pilot program will set a new trend in protecting locations with fragile electricity supplies.

 3 things to know

-Using participatory design, we prototyped a tablet app that helps people manage domestic energy consumption and nudges them towards more eco-friendly behaviors.
+Encouraging behavioral change - The CityOpt app helps people reduce domestic energy consumption during energy peak loads and nudges them towards more eco-friendly behaviors.

 We conducted card sorting activities in participatory workshops in Nice, France.